polirritmico/force-xdg/README.md

 3. In the **Command** section add xdg-wrapper before the binary.
 4. Save.
 5. Launch the program from the KDE menu or Krunner.
+6. Close the program.
+7. Enjoy a clean home folder.

 For example lets config _Audacity_:

-On `kmenuedit`, search for _"Audacity"_ and click the proper result.
+On `kmenuedit`, search for _"Audacity"_ and click on the proper result.
-The command section reads this:
+The command section should read something like this:

 ```
 env UBUNTU_MENUPROXY=0 audacity %F
 ```

-It has a "env variable", then the program, and finally a "place holder".
-Just add xdg-wrapper before the command will do the trick:
+It has a "env variable" (most launchers don't have that), then the program, and finally a "place holder".
+Simply adding ***xdg-wrapper*** before the command will do the trick:

 ```
 env UBUNTU_MENUPROXY=0 xdg-wrapper audacity %F
 ```

+Done!